-Our Best of the Haute Route links together two world mountain capitals and two of the most iconic mountains in the world – Mont Blanc and the Matterhorn.
+Our Best of the Haute Route trek links together two world mountain capitals and two of the most iconic mountains in the world – Mont Blanc and the Matterhorn.

 Starting from Chamonix, France, you’ll hike past Mont Blanc and head for the Matterhorn in Zermatt, Switzerland.

-If you’re seeking a challenging and wilder hike than the more famous Tour du Mont Blanc, with only a few other hardy hikers, you’ll love the Haute Route.
+If you’re seeking a challenging and wilder hike than the more famous Tour du Mont Blanc, with only a few other hardy hikers, you’ll love hiking the Haute Route.

 You’ll cross mountain passes at altitudes of nearly 3000m and will pass near the bottom of glaciers.
 You’ll be in awe of the ever-changing scenery that includes everything from high mountain passes, green alpine pastures with happy cows, forests and quaint alpine villages in France and Switzerland.